De-Cossackization: Effects on the Cossacks

 Research by Pavel Polian from Russian Academy of Sciences on the subject of forced settlements in the Soviet Union shows that more than 45,000 Cossacks were deported from the Terek Oblast to Ukraine.
-Their land was distributed among pro-soviet Cossacks and Chechens.
+Their land was distributed among Cossack collaborators and Chechens.

 According to the Dictionary of Genocides, the "genocidal treatment" of the Cossacks was based on class, ethnicity and politics and part of a broader Bolshevik policy of remaking society.